 - Call or text 1-877-870-HOPE(4673) to reach volunteers at Samaritans

-While burnout and depression may have overlapping symptoms, they are separate conditions with a few major differences.
-It is important to remember that depression is a diagnosable disorder whereas burnout is more of a state or condition that is typically more easily resolvable and preventable.
-With both depression and burnout, it is important to reach out for support and address symptoms and conflicts before your condition worsens.
-These are both very common experiences in life and can be managed with the right tools.
+While burnout and depression may have overlapping symptoms, they are separate conditions with major differences.
+Depression is a diagnosable disorder whereas burnout is more of a state or condition that is typically more easily resolvable and preventable.
+With both, it’s important to reach out for support and address symptoms and conflicts before your condition worsens.